rami-aouinti/big-platform/readme.md

 8. Redis 7
 9. Mailpit (only for debug emails on dev environment)

-## Setting up Docker and docker-compose
+## Setting up Docker and docker compose
 1.For installing Docker please follow steps mentioned on page [install on Ubuntu linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/) or [install on Mac/Windows](https://docs.docker.com/engine/install/).

-2.For installing docker-compose as `Linux Standalone binary` please follow steps on the page [install compose](https://docs.docker.com/compose/install/standalone/) if you are using Linux OS.
+2.For installing docker compose as `Linux Standalone binary` please follow steps on the page [install compose](https://docs.docker.com/compose/install/standalone/) if you are using Linux OS.

 Note 1: Please run next cmd after above step 2 if you are using Linux OS: `sudo usermod -aG docker $USER`